s-20/unnamed/Death.md

 A Heroic Action should be taken very soon after the character's fate is sealed.
 In combat, it must be within two rounds of gaining their final stack in the Dying Condition; out of combat, it's a bit more relaxed - it should be very soon, but it should also be dramatically appropriate, so there's more latitude.

 Heroic Actions always at least partially succeed.
-If the action requires a Check, you always use d8s instead of d6s, and you ignore Failures (i.e. they don't cancel Successes, and cannot cause a Disaster; see [The Core Rules](HBCore.md)).
+Most of the time, these actions shouldn't require a check, they should simply succeed to a degree that is dramatically appropriate.
+This should provide a significant benefit to the character's allies, or perhaps even win the day.

+If a check *is* required, then any successes on the check are doubled, and the player must roll all quirks to fail.

 ## The Death Rant